u-blox/ublox-odin-w2-drivers-docs-mbed-5/documentation/readme_wifi.md

 The Wi-Fi support conforms to IEEE 802.11a/b/g/n and has dual-band 2.4 GHz and 5GHz operation.
 The driver can either operate as a Station or an Access Point.

 The Wi-Fi driver is typically used together with a TCP/IP stack.
-For mbed OS 5 the OdinWiFiInterface class uses the included IP-stack.
+For Arm Mbed OS 5 the OdinWiFiInterface class uses the included IP-stack.

 The following chapters describes the usage with the C API.
 For the C++ API see header files and [example](https://github.com/ARMmbed/mbed-os-example-wifi) in mbed-os.